Shakedown Street (song): Shakedown Street vending

-After the song's success, many Grateful Dead followers, or Deadheads, used the name for the vending areas outside of Grateful Dead concerts during the ‘80s and ‘90s.
-These vending areas were a place to purchase merchandise, food, and often illicit items.
+After the song's success, many Grateful Dead followers, or Deadheads, used the name for the vending areas outside of Grateful Dead concerts during the 1980s and 90s.
+These areas were a place to purchase merchandise, food, and often illicit items.

 In more recent years, the music and arts festival Bonnaroo has used the term to describe the concert's long strip of vending.